MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 5) Using the explorer, find the folder you unzipped.
 Go into women-hackathon-2018.
 6) Select `too-long-log`.

-# Shell help
+# UNIX command line help

 [Explain Shell](https://explainshell.com/)

-# What is the shell, anyway?
+# What is the comand, anyway?

-The shell is an interface to your computer's operating system.
+The command line is an interface to your computer's operating system.
 It provides a bumch of commands that let you do stuff with your computer and its files.
 This includes stuff like:

 * list all of the files
 * create a file